stevexyz/SlyMlego/docs/README.md

 - Implementation of the training process for the models with fit "generator" and checkpoints model saving
 - Creation of the value function for the engine implementation
 - Creation of some help scripts to be used in the training process
+- Creation of a very simple chess engine implementing the evaluation model

 Tasks to be done:
 - Preparation: extract even more features (details down) and use more engines for labelling
 - Training: experiment with different models / verify long training sessions results
-- Testing: Insert evaluation model inside a chess engine (e.g. Sunfish)

 Nice things that can be done in later phases:
 - Implementation of "policy network"